lucab/rkt/Documentation/capabilities-guide.md

 ### Remove-set

-`os/linux/capabilities-remove-set` tackles capabilities in subtractive way: starting from the default set of capabilities, single entries can be further forbidden in order to prevent specific actions.
+`os/linux/capabilities-remove-set` tackles capabilities in a subtractive way: starting from the default set of capabilities, single entries can be further forbidden in order to prevent specific actions.